hyounesy/ALEA/README.md

 tar xzf alea.1.2.2.tar.gz
 ```

-The contents will be extracted into a directory named alea which will be referred as <alea> through the rest of the document.
+The contents will be extracted into a directory named alea which will be referred as ```<alea>``` through the rest of the document.
-Once done, you may run  “<alea>/download_human_data.sh” and/or “<alea>/download_mouse_data.sh” scripts to get the  human or mouse (or both) test datasets.
+Once done, you may run  ```<alea>/download_human_data.sh``` and/or ```<alea>/download_mouse_data.sh``` scripts to get the  human or mouse (or both) test datasets.
 These scripts download all the required input data resources you need to run the allele-specific analysis explained in the Examples section.
 For each test data you will need 30GB of storage space for the raw input and processed output data  (i.e. 60GB for both mouse and human).
 You may also (optionally) download the individual test data from the data directory (ftp://ftp.bcgsc.ca/supplementary/ALEA/files/test-data/)

 ###Software dependencies